Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Krotov's Method in Open Quantum Systems

 A leading-order approximation of the $\bar{O}$ operator that keeps only the noise-independent terms can be shown~\cite{Chen2025a} to follow,

-To revise the Krotov iteration for non-Markovian open systems, we need to take the updated Hamiltonian coefficients \(\bar{M}\) after each Krotov iteration and redo Eq.~\eqref{eq_nm_dodt_inR} to get the correct \(\mathcal{L}_{\rm eff}(t)\) under non-Markovian noises.
-It is also worth pointing out that for the control update, the contribution of \(\bar{O}^{(0)}\) to \(\partial \mathcal{L}_{\rm eff}/\partial c_i(t)\) may be omitted (see Appendix.~\ref{appx_krotovo}) following a perturbative expansion.
+To revise the Krotov iteration for non-Markovian open systems, we need to take the updated Hamiltonian coefficients \(\bar{M}\) after each Krotov iteration and redo Equation~\eqref{eq_nm_dodt_inR} to obtain the correct \(\mathcal{L}_{\rm eff}(t)\) under non-Markovian noises.
+It is also worth pointing out that for the control update, the~contribution of \(\bar{O}^{(0)}\) to \(\partial \mathcal{L}_{\rm eff}/\partial c_i(t)\) may be omitted (see Appendix~\ref{appx_krotovo}) following a perturbative~expansion.

-We are now equipped to carry out the optimal control in an open system setting.
-Here, we take \(L = \lambda \sum_i q_i\), \(\lambda = 0.3 g_0 \), and for the non-Markovian bath spectrum we chose the memory parameter \(\xi=0.6\) and central frequency \(\Omega = 0.7\).
-In the simulations, the re-calculation of the \(\bar{O}\) operator is carried out for the first \(100\) iterations, then every \(20\) iterations to make it more efficient.
-To prevent the control fields getting too large in this scenario, we clamp~\cite{Goerz2019a} the controls with a \(\tanh\) function
+We are now equipped to carry out the optimal control in an open-system setting.
+Here, we take \(L = \lambda \sum_i q_i\), \(\lambda = 0.3 g_0 \), and~for the non-Markovian bath spectrum we choose the memory parameter \(\xi=0.6\) and central frequency \(\Omega = 0.7\).
+In~the simulations, the~re-calculation of the \(\bar{O}\) operator is carried out for the first \(100\) iterations and then every \mbox{\(20\) iterations} to make it more efficient.
+To~prevent the control fields from getting too large in this scenario, we clamp~\cite{Goerz2019a} the controls with a \(\tanh\) function

-In this case, the control update equation~\eqref{eq_ctrlup} also needs to be revised to follow the chain rule,
+In this case, the~control update Equation~\eqref{eq_ctrlup} also needs to be revised to follow the \mbox{chain rule,}

-Setting \(A=8\), we show the resulting control fields in Fig.~\ref{fig_nmc} (a), where we can see the control fields here are well-behaved.
-The entanglement dynamics and the logarithmic of the final residuals \(N_r,\, F_r\) are shown in Fig.~\ref{fig_nmc} (c,d).
-We can see that for the entangled state transfer, deriving a new set of control fields tailored to the open system dynamics generally performs better than just taking the closed system controls to open systems.
-In addition, the memory effects are shown to be beneficial for the optimal state transfer and can achieve higher values than the Markov cases: the controlled non-Markovian system can reach smaller residuals than the Markov case, and for the closed system controls, they are more robust in non-Markovian scenarios and are penalized more under Markov dynamics.
+Setting \(A=8\), we show the resulting control fields in Figure~\ref{fig_nmc}a, where we can see that the control fields here are well-behaved.
+The~entanglement dynamics and the logarithmic of the final residuals \(N_r,\, F_r\) are shown in Figure~\ref{fig_nmc}c,d.
+We can see that for the entangled state transfer, deriving a new set of control fields tailored to the open-system dynamics generally performs better than just applying the closed-system controls to open systems.
+In~addition, the~memory effects are shown to be beneficial for the optimal state transfer and can achieve higher values than the Markov cases: the controlled non-Markovian system can reach smaller residuals than the Markov case, and~for the closed-system controls, they are more robust in non-Markovian scenarios and are penalized more under Markov~dynamics.